Quick Answer:

 Sanitary Trim

-Best for: Hygiene maintenance
+Best for: Hygiene maintenance and tidying up

-Maintenance: Low - basic hygiene maintenance
+Maintenance: Low — basic hygiene upkeep every 4–8 weeks

 Labrador Retriever Grooming Schedule